-The Yankees (102-41) move 20.5 games ahead of the second-place Red Sox and clinch the American League East title with their 7-5 win over Boston at Fenway Park.
+The Yankees (102-41) move 20.5 games ahead of the second-place Red Sox, clinching a flag on the earliest date in AL history with their 7-5 win over Boston at Fenway Park.
 The Bronx Bombers will set an American League record with their 112 victories this season.

 Thanks to Damion Easley's tenth inning two-run walk-off homer, the Tigers beat Rick Aguilera and the Twins, 8-7.
 It is the third consecutive contest in which Detroit trailed going into the final inning, but wins the game in dramatic fashion in their last at-bat.

 For the second time in the season, Barry Bonds hits three home runs in a game.
 The Giants left fielder, whose offensive output gives him 63 homers, passes the major league season mark of 61 for homers hit left-handed set by Roger Maris in 1961.

 For the fifth straight season, Diamondback southpaw Randy Johnson records 300 strikeouts breaking his own record of four consecutive years.
 The feat also ties the 'Big Unit' with Nolan Ryan having a total of six 300 strikeout seasons.

 Barry Bonds' 610th career home run is the longest dinger ever hit in the three-year history of Pac Bell Park.
 The 491-foot homer sails over the heads of the fans who are waiting in line at a concession stand in the center field bleachers.